-Basil, from the latin root word Ocimum basilicum, is a spice that is native to India and Southern Asia.
+Basil, from the latin root word Ocimum basilicum, is an herb and spice that is native to India and Southern Asia.
 Not hardy at all, it is usually grown in the summer, directly in the ground or in pots.

 - Read also: growing and caring for basil